-WashU is committed to building a cohesive, collaborative environment that fosters mutual respect and understanding between individuals and is enriched by our differences.
+WashU is committed to building a cohesive, collaborative environment that fosters mutual respect and understanding between individuals.
+Our community is enriched by differences.

 Our Team